This post contains affiliate links.

 Flavor: Cannonball cabbage has a mild and slightly sweet flavor.
 The tightly packed leaves are crisp and tender.

-Uses: This type of cabbage is commonly used in coleslaws, salads, and stir-fries.
-It can also be pickled, fermented, or cooked in various dishes.
-Cannonball cabbage is versatile and can be used in both raw and cooked preparations.
-If you haven’t tried pickling, it is really quite easy.
+Cannonball cabbage is pretty versatile, and can be used in both raw and cooked preparations.
+If you havenโt tried pickling, it is really quite easy.
 Check out the Easy Guide to Pickled Vegetables.

 Chinese Cabbage

-Uses: Chinese cabbage is a versatile vegetable used in various Asian dishes.
-It is commonly used in stir-fries, soups, hot pots, and kimchi, a traditional Korean fermented dish.
+Uses: Chinese cabbage is used in stir-fries, soups, hot pots, and kimchi, a traditional Korean fermented dish.
 The leaves can also be used as wraps or added raw to salads.
 It is the most commonly used cabbage in Kimchi.

 Chinese Flat Cabbage

-Origin: Chinese flat cabbage, also known as Michihili cabbage or wong bok, is a variety of Chinese cabbage that, not surprisingly, originated in China.
-It is commonly grown in East Asia and other parts of the world.
+Origin: Chinese flat cabbage, also known as Michihili cabbage or wong bok, came out of China, but is now grown around East Asia and sparingly outside of Asia.

-Flavor: Chinese flat cabbage has a milder flavor compared to other cabbage varieties.
-The elongated leaves have a tender and slightly crisp texture.
+Flavor: Chinese flat cabbage has a milder flavor than other cabbage varieties.
+It has long leaves that are slightly crispy yet tender.

 Choy Sum Cabbage

-Flavor: Choy sum cabbage has tender, leafy stems, and small yellow flowers.
-It has a mild, slightly sweet flavor and a pleasant, crisp texture.
-The flavor is reminiscent of spinach or bok choy but milder in taste.
+Flavor: It has a mild, slightly sweet mustardy flavor and a pleasant, crispy texture.
+The flavor is fairly similar to that of spinach or bok choy but even milder.

-Uses: Choy sum cabbage is widely used in stir-fries, soups, and other Asian dishes.
-The tender stems and leaves can be quickly cooked or blanched and used as a side dish or added to noodle dishes.
-It is often paired with garlic, ginger, and soy sauce to enhance its flavor.
+Uses: Choy sum is used in stir-fries, soups, stews, and curry.
+The tender stems and leaves can be cooked or blanched quickly yet maintain their flavor.
+Making them good as a side dish or added to noodle dishes.
+It is often paired with garlic, ginger, or soy sauce to enhance its flavor.

 Conehead Cabbage

-Origin: Conehead cabbage is believed to have originated in the Beijing region of China.
+Origin: Conehead cabbage originated in the Beijing region of China.
 It is a staple in East Asian cuisines, particularly in Chinese, Korean, and Japanese dishes.
+It is grown much more broadly today.
+I went to the FilderkrautFest in Leinfelden-Echterdingen Germany about 10 years ago.
+The German kraut fest features all sorts of cabbage, but these conehead cabbages were everywhere and often up to 18โ long.

-Flavor: Conehead cabbage has large, oblong-shaped heads with tightly packed pale green to white leaves.
-It has a mild, sweet flavor with a slight peppery undertone.
-The leaves are tender and crisp, making them suitable for both raw and cooked preparations.
+Flavor: Conehead cabbage has large, pointed heads with tightly packed pale green to white leaves.
+It has a mild, sweet flavor with a slight peppery hint to its taste.
+The leaves are tender and crisp, making them great for both raw and cooked uses.

-Uses: Conehead cabbage is incredibly versatile and commonly used in various Asian dishes.
-It is a key ingredient in kimchi, a traditional Korean fermented cabbage dish.
+Uses: It is used a lot in kimchi.
 It is also used in stir-fries, soups, salads, and spring rolls.
 The leaves can be used as wrappers for dumplings or stuffed cabbage rolls.
+Try it in these cabbage steaks.

 Copenhagen Market Cabbage

-Origin: Copenhagen market cabbage, also known as Danish Ballhead cabbage, is a variety of cabbage that originated in Denmark.
+Origin: Copenhagen market cabbage is also called Danish Ballhead cabbage.
 It is a compact, round-headed cabbage variety.

-Flavor: Copenhagen market cabbage has firm, dense heads with smooth, tightly packed leaves.
-It has a mild, slightly sweet flavor and a crisp texture.
-The taste is often described as sweeter and more tender than other cabbage varieties.
+Flavor: It has firm, dense heads with smooth, tightly packed firm leaves.
+It has a slightly sweet flavor and a crisp texture.
+The taste is often described as sweeter and milder than other cabbage varieties.

 Deadon Cabbage

-Flavor: Deadon cabbage has dense, round heads with dark green outer leaves.
+Flavor: Deadon has dense, round heads with purple leaves at its core and dark-green outer leaves.
 It has a mild, slightly sweet flavor and a crunchy texture.
-The flavor is comparable to other green cabbage varieties.

 Drumhead Cabbage

-Origin: Drumhead cabbage is believed to have originated in Europe, specifically in the northern regions.
+Origin: Drumhead cabbage comes to us from northern Europe.
 It is a traditional variety that has been cultivated for centuries.

-Flavor: Drumhead cabbage has a mild and slightly sweet flavor.
-The leaves are tender and have a smooth texture.
+Flavor: It has a mild and slightly sweet flavor.
+The leaves are tender with a smooth texture.

 Dwarf Siberian Cabbage